samiux/samiux.github.io/us_democracy.md

 |[Home](/README.md)|[Projects](/projects.md)|[Articles](/articles.md)|[Apophthegm](/apophthegm.md)|[About](/about.md)|

-# U.S. Democracy: A reality check
+# U.S. Democracy: A reality check  《起底「美式民主」》

 ## A reality check - The lighthouse of democracy dies down